WEEKEND ADVENTURE

 • Dent de Cons (2062m)

-This route, whose summits are not named here in order, is about 90km long with a little more than 9000m of positive and as much negative altitude difference, is categorized in difficulty T5 and is a one-way route.
+This route, whose peaks are not named here in order, is about 90km with just over 9000m of positive elevation gain and the same in negative, categorized as difficulty T5 and is a one-way route.

-I decided to use this route and to make one that better suited my availability and my desires.
+I decided to use this route and make one that better suited my availability and desires.

 A LITTLE ANECDOTE?

-and I really discovered a magnificent place, especially in Autumn with all these colors and its very different landscapes, from a scree as the point ofArcalod
+and I really discovered a beautiful place there, especially in autumn with all these colors and its very different landscapes, from a scree slope like the Pointe d'Arcalod

-to undergrowth or from the Arpette ridge to the cave of the miner, it is a very different and complete massif.
+to undergrowth or from the Arpette ridge to the miner's cave, it is a very different and complete massif.
+During this type of outings, it is very useful to have quality hiking binoculars to better observe the fauna and flora.

-I took with me the bare minimum (with extra cold cuts and wholemeal bread of course) otherwise the classic hiking bag with warm clothes
+I brought the bare minimum with me (with extra charcuterie and whole grain bread of course) otherwise the classic hiking bag with warm items

-in merino wool Icebreaker, a 170 that I wore during the day, the other in 200 that I kept dry for the evening and at nighta tent Nordisk Svalbard 1 SL tent, Monnet socks, waterproof bags from Sea to Summit and a knife multi-function knife Leatherman.
+made of merino wool Icebreaker, one 170 that I wore during the day, the other in 200 that I kept dry for the evening and the night, a tent Nordisk Svalbard 1 SL, Monnet socks, waterproof bags from Sea to Summit and a multi-tool Leatherman.
+To optimize your equipment, do not hesitate to choose your hiking gear suited to your needs.

-The brands I use for each hike are without a doubt Icebreaker for the technical clothes in merino wool so that I don't need to bring a lot of spare clothes, the merino wool allows a good management of sweat and heat; my knife
+The brands I use for each hike are undoubtedly Icebreaker for technical clothing made of merino wool as it eliminates the need to bring a lot of spare clothes, merino wool allows for good sweat and heat management; my

-Leatherman that I take everywhere; and the waterproof bags Sea to Summit waterproof bags.
+Leatherman knife that I take everywhere; and the waterproof bags Sea to Summit.
+For those looking to equip themselves, consider quality camping and trekking gear for all your outings.

-Then I discovered this tent of the brand Nordisk and it is very light for a 4 season tent and very quick to set up.
-I would like to test products like ThermaRest or Nemo for sleeping, which seem to be very efficient brands for this kind of mountain trips.
+Afterwards I discovered this tent from the brand Nordisk and it exudes quality and durability, it is also very light for a 4-season tent and very quick to set up.
+I would like to test products like ThermaRest or even Nemo for sleeping that seem to be very efficient brands for this kind of mountain outings.
+Also, choosing a suitable backpack remains essential, do not hesitate to consult our advice to choose your hiking backpack or to choose a backpack for hiking.
+For performance clothing, discover our selection performance hiking clothing.
+Finally, think about waterproofing treatment for shoes to keep your feet dry.

-WHAT DO YOU LIKE MOST IN THIS KIND OF OUTING?
+WHAT DO YOU LIKE MOST ABOUT THIS TYPE OF OUTING?

-What I like the most is really to be in front of my abilities on the ground, to discover things about the place where I go like the history, the animals that live there and to meet people who share the same passions as me.
-Because hiking and bivouacking in November allows a natural sorting and creates the same constraint that makes us understand each other without necessarily talking to each other, and then comes the hiking discussion topics that I could enjoy for hours.
+What I like most is really facing my abilities on the ground, discovering things about the place I am going to like the history, the animals that reside there and meeting people who share the same passions as me.
+Because hiking and camping in November allows for a natural selection and creates a similar constraint that makes us understand each other without necessarily speaking, and then come the hiking discussion topics that I could enjoy for hours.